-Steven Blackburn serves as Director of the Seminary's Library, where fully one-fourth of the Library's holdings are in Arabic; he is also a Faculty Associate in Semitic Scriptures.
+Steven Blackburn serves as Director of the Seminary's Library, where one-eighth of the Library's holdings are in Arabic; he is also a Faculty Associate in Semitic Scriptures.
 Dr. Blackburn's interest in Arabic and Islam is due to the influence of his maternal grandparents, who were born in Algiers.
 He studied at the Bourguiba Institute in Tunis, Tunisia as well as the American University in Cairo, and holds a Ph.D. from the University of St. Andrews in Scotland, with his thesis, "The Early Arabic Versions of the Book of Job," treating the interplay of linguistics and theology among Arabic speaking Jews, Christians, and Muslims.
-He is currently writing an Introduction from the Protestant Perspective and Commentary to the English Translation of the Sublime Qur'an for Kazi Publications, Chicago.
 An ordained Congregational-Christian minister, Dr. Blackburn's Middle Eastern experiences include work with Saudi Bedouins in the field of literacy.
 Closer to home, he has served on the board of the National Council of Churches Office for Christian-Muslim Relations.